We believe that quality information is vital for everyone affected by diabetes. It's a complicated condition, and there's a lot to take in.

 Diabetes doesn't discriminate, it can affect anyone.
 So we need to make sure that the most diverse range of people can find and benefit from our support and expert information.
-This includes people who don’t have English as a first language or who have sight problems.
+This includes people whose first language is not English or who have sight problems.

 We work hard to make sure our website meets digital accessibility standards and that our information is easy to read whatever device you're using.

 But we all digest information in different ways, so we make videos, podcasts and infographics too.
 Discover what's right for you:

 - Get personalised, digital information from our website.

 - Download our information in other languages.